 Sponsored by the Medieval Institute and the Department of English…

-There will be a pre-reading reception at 6:15 PM on the second floor of McKenna in the area where the ILS/Julian Zamora Library is located.…
+There will be a pre-reading reception at 6:15 PM at 204 McKenna Hall, West Lounge, McKenna in the area where the ILS/Julian Zamora Library is located.

 Second year students of the Masters of Fine Arts in Creative Writing at the University of Notre Dame will be reading five-minute selections from their final theses on Sunday April 30th, 2017 at 3:00 PM in the Eck Center Auditorium.